ziraserrano/portfolio2022/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Sass
+**Tech used:** HTML, CSS, JavaScript

-I used HTML5UP template to help create my portfolio!
-I changed some things around to match my vibe and added in some icons using *insert websites used here* and images using *insert websites used here*
+I decided to design and build my own portfolio site from scratch.
+I first started by writing down what I wanted to include in my portfolio site.
+I then began sketching out what I wanted it to look like using excalidraw.com and added some extra comments to reference back to.